GunterHauschildt/LaneDetection/README.md

 To describe a lane marker's line, using y=mx+b will be used and thus the lane marker needs only m, b.
 Generally, the NN gives noisy disconnected segments for each lane marker.

-#### Morphology Open, Close, Smoothing
+#### Morphology Open, Close, Smoothing, Thinning
 The mask as return from the image segmentation NN is first cleaned up by opening, closing, and then smoothing the resulting contours.
 The result is 'curvy-but-close' 2D areas.

-#### Morphology Thinning
 The 'curvy-but-close' 2D areas are converted to 'curvy-but-close' 1D contours.
 If small, these 1D contours are discarded, otherwise they are assumed to be a straight line and their extremes used to define line segments.

-#### K-Means Clustering & Sorting
-The line segments are grouped according to K-Means clustering with silhouette score used to determine the number of lane markings found:
-Thus we now know m, b for the lane markings found.
+#### Calibration
+Line segment descriptors, m, b from y=mx+b, when and only when the car is centered into its are pushed into KMeans.
-The lanes can be sorted by 'm'.
-Note that 'x' is vertical and 'y' is horizontal.
+Kmeans output is then sorted from left to right (increasing m) so we can sort the lane segments in their approoriate lane, Note that 'x' is vertical and 'y' is horizontal.
 This eliminates the possiblity of infinite slope - you can't drive perpendicular to the lane.

-#### Calibration
-The period of N frames where all 4 lane markers are found is required.

 #### Kalman Filtering
 Each lane marker is kalman filtered.